o19s/opensearch-ubi/README.md

 ## UBI Schemas

 Please note that this repository is the implementation of the UBI plugin for OpenSearch.

+[!IMPORTANT] This release targets to the 1.0 version of the UBI Specification, which will be released when this plugin is released and the below links will be updated.

 For details on the JSON Schema used by UBI to send and receive queries and events please see the [UBI](https://github.com/o19s/ubi) repository and the links below.
 * [Query Request Schema](https://o19s.github.io/ubi/docs/html/query.request.schema.html)
 * [Query Response Schema](https://o19s.github.io/ubi/docs/html/query.response.schema.html)
 * [Event Schema](https://o19s.github.io/ubi/docs/html/event.schema.html)